math3matical/procure/README.md

   git
 ~~~

- - The versions procure was tested with:
+ - The package versions procure was tested with:

 ~~~
   $ rbenv version